Counselors can help survivors think through their options and conditionally answer any questions they might have.

 Counseling & Case Management

-Therapy for survivors of gender violence, including sexual assault, sexual harassment, rape, stalking, and intimate partner violence is available to undergraduates and graduate students who are enrolled at Duke as full time students.
-Three licensed clinical social workers provide clinical interventions to assist the student in resolving symptoms of anxiety, depression, and PTSD.
+Therapy for survivors of gender violence, including sexual assault, sexual harassment, rape, stalking, intimate partner violence and cyber harassment is available to undergraduates and graduate students who are enrolled at Duke as full time students.
+Licensed Clinical Social Workers provide clinical interventions to assist the student in resolving symptoms of anxiety, depression, and PTSD.

 Medical Care Referral and Arrangement